icmoore/syscoin-tex/README.md

 > brew install mactex texmaker
 ```

-Goto Applications folder to open texmaker and navigate to select tex file in repos (ie, via File | Open in main menu)
+To open texmaker, goto Applications folder and navigate to select tex file in repos (ie, via File | Open in main menu)